10 Ways to Take Care of Yourself When Stressed // On the Trip Side

 Nine // Exercise

 I have quite a few posts coming up about this key de-stressing topic.
 The point of this is, keep moving.
 Always move your body.
-If you don’t have a fit bit, schedule time on your calendar or set an alarm to make sure you’re able to move every so often.
-I have a goal to exercise at least once a day, even if it’s just an hour walk around the neighborhood.
-Have 5 second dance parties!
+If you don’t have a Fitbit, schedule time on your calendar or set an alarm to make sure you’re able to move every so often.
+I have a goal to exercise at least once a day, even if it’s just a one-hour walk around the neighborhood.
+Have 5-second dance parties!
 They always make me happy, which leads me to number 10!

 Ten // Laugh